turingarena/turingarena/docs/web/evaluation-api.md

-# TuringArena Cloud API
+# TuringArena Web Evaluation API

-A Web API based on SEWI is described, meant to perform submission evaluations based on TuringArena in the cloud.
+A Web API based on SEWI is described, meant to perform submission evaluations based on TuringArena via Web.

-The API supports two methods:
+The API supports the following methods.

-- *evaluate*, used to start a new evaluation, using a given evaluator and a given submission, and
+- *evaluate*, used to start a new evaluation, using a given evaluator and a given submission,
 - *evaluation events*, used to get a page of evaluation events of an ongoing evaluation.

 Let `base_url` denote the base URL where the API is deployed.